 When we started Renoun, it was heralded as the "next big thing" in skiing.
-Our technology was second-to-none and timing as a B2C couldn't have been better.
+Our technology was second-to-none, and timing as a B2C couldn't have been better.

 We were the first (and only) to incorporate a non-newtonian polymer inside skis, drastically increasing performance.
-We took this performance boost, built a sleek brand and put it out for the world to see.
+We took this performance boost, built a sleek brand, and put it out for the world to see.

 What could a ski company possibly learn from Tesla?
 More than we thought.

-The sunk cost fallacy.
-This is the “well, we’ve gone this far, might as well finish it” mentality many companies and agencies have.
+Avoid the sunk cost fallacy.
+This is the “well, we’ve gone this far, might as well finish it” mentality many companies have.
 Musk vehemently opposes this idea of continuing with a flawed design even if it’s been paid for.
 He’s famous for walking away and starting from scratch.

-We constantly look at other ski companies and write down all the things they are doing — and then we stick the list on a “don’t do this” board.
-We watched as Musk applied the “don’t do this” technique time and time again and instead write his own playbook, and built the machine to build the machine.
-He may not be there, yet, and he’s certainly ruffled some feathers along the way but he’s much farther than anyone thought possible, which is something we can all agree on.
+We constantly look at other ski companies and write down all the things they're doing, and then we stick the list on a “don’t do this” board.
+We watched as Musk applied the “don’t do this” technique time and time again and instead wrote his own playbook.
+He may not have arrived yet, but we can all agree — he’s much farther than anyone thought possible.

 Thanks for all the tips and tricks Elon, these skis are for you.

-Footnotes: If you want a pair, ask Elon to borrow his.
+Note: If you want a pair, ask Elon to borrow his.
 Not for sale.